In comes Chico

 A win at the Lane at last

-1921 - We secured our first ever victory away to Tottenham Hotspur at the eighth attempt, with Harold Beadles heading in the only goal of the game after Dick Forshaw’s volley had rebounded back off the crossbar.
+1921 - We secured our first ever victory away to Tottenham Hotspur at the eighth attempt, with Harry Beadles heading in the only goal of the game after Dick Forshaw’s volley had rebounded back off the crossbar.

 1989 - Jari Litmanen won his first Finnish cap, while still a Reipas Lahti player, as they won 1-0 at Trinidad & Tobago in a friendly.